-Now that our wireframes are done, and we're happy with them it's time to turn pencil drawings into 1's and 0's.
-Since our app is relatively simple, none of the HTML should be difficult.
-You're more than halfway through the book after all and you should be doing these things in your sleep.
+Now that our wireframes are done and we're happy with them, it's time to turn pencil drawings into 1s and 0s.
+Because our app is relatively simple, none of the HTML should be difficult.
+You're more than halfway through the book after all and you should be able to do these things in your sleep.